 Meteor embraces the concept of reactive programming.
 This means that you can write your code in a simple imperative style, and the result will be automatically recalculated whenever data changes that your code depends on.

 You don't have to restart the application or even refresh your browser.
-All changes are incorporated in real time, and the application reactively accepts those changes.
+All changes are incorporated in real time, and the application reactively accepts the changes.

 Let's see an example.

-First, make sure the application is up and running.
-You can do this by having an open browser window, pointing to
+First, make sure that the application is up and running.
+You can do this by having an open browser window that is pointing to

 http://localhost:3000/.
 If the app is running, you'll see your

-todos application.
-If your application isn't up and running, make sure to follow the steps previously given in the section Starting the example application.
+leaderboard application.
+If your application isn't running, make sure to follow the steps previously given in the Starting the example application section.